 Because of this, if you really want to focus on the best photo opportunities, the best time of year for an African photo safari is during the dry season in East Africa’s Uganda and Tanzania from May through December or December through April.

 And you should really visit South Africa, Botswana, Namibia, Zambia and Zimbabwe from May through October.
 Central Africa destinations like the Congo are driest from June to September.

-There you have it “best time of year for African Photo Safari” Happy snapping!
+There you have it “best time of year for an African Photo Safari” Happy snapping!